sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 Note how the source code is first cloned, the dependencies are installed and then a new image is committed/pushed into the internal container registry.

-After the build the image should be launched:
+After the build the image will be automatically launched:

 ```
 oc get po